bitigchi/yap/Documentation.md

 This will enter stdin mode.
 When you're done, just press Enter.

+## Setting due dates

+Easiest way to set a due date is doing it while adding the to-do.
+Just use:

+`yap add <item> <due-date>`.

+`<due-date>` will accept dates in your current locale.
+You can also use predefined dates, like:

+* `yap add <item> [tomorrow, nextweek, nextmonth, nextyear]`

+Select one from the predefined dates, it will set the due date by adding a week, month, or year to the current date.

 ## Listing to-do items

 `yap` displays remaining to-do with item due date `yap` will assume the due date is